monix/monix-connect/docs/parquet.md

 ---

 ## Introduction
-[Apache Parquet](http://parquet.apache.org/) is a columnar storage format that provides the advantages of compressed, efficient data representation available to any project in the Hadoop ecosystem.
+[Apache Parquet](http://parquet.apache.org/) is a columnar storage format that provides the advantages of compressed, efficient data representation available to any project in the _Hadoop_ ecosystem.

  It has already been proved by multiple projects that have demonstrated the performance impact of applying the right compression and encoding scheme to the data.

-Therefore, the parquet connector basically exposes stream integrations for reading and writing into and from parquet files either in the _local system_, _hdfs_ or _S3_.
+Therefore, the `monix-parquet` _connector_ basically exposes stream integrations for _reading_ and _writing_ into and from parquet files either in the _local system_, _hdfs_ or _S3_ (this is at least for `avro` and `protobuf` parquet sub-modules).

 ## Set up